 If your premises are served by an IGT, you’re limited in your choice of gas suppliers.
 Therefore, it’s crucial to know what your circumstances are and how you can best resolve them.

-Some energy suppliers provide smart meters as standard, or you may have chosen to have one installed yourself.
+as standard, or you may have chosen to have one installed yourself.
 If you don’t currently have one, it can be worth incurring the extra charge because they can help you to increase your energy efficiency.
 Their accurate and regular readings can improve your cash flow through more accurate billing.

 There are a number of challenges involved in getting your energy from its source to your energy meter.
 The costs involved mount up to as much as 50 percent of the average business energy bill.